hemanthchelluri/Content-Analysis/README.md

 # My-Doc
 This is a documentation project to create a help manual that explains the capabilities of Cloud-based products.

-This project explains the key conecpts of cloud based app.
+This project explains the key conecpts of cloud based apps.